ILIAS-eLearning/ILIAS/src/UI/docu/BACKLOG.md

-* Is the discrimination between Element and Collection productive for the framework?
-What's a glyph then?
-It can have a counter, so it's collection?!?
-  Maybe some other wording would solve this, like `decorate`.
-This would also account to the fact that a counter can't be rendered independent of a glyph.
 * Create a Style Guide for code using UI components.
 * Create a wrapper type for string, that indicates if and what markup is used for the contained text.
 This might not be an issue to solve in the UI framework, but